GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: Details about Experimental Settings

-In our experiments, we use 6 Gaussian kernels with different $\lambda_q\in\{0.25, 0.5, 1, 2, 5, 10\}$.
-For all kernel matrices and the adjacency matrix, the truncated dimension of SVD $\bar{d}$ is set as 32.
-For each global graph obtained by Gaussian kernels, we use 6-GIN encoder to encode node features from different global graphs respectively.
-We implement each GIN encoder with 3 graph convolutional layers.
-The size of each hidden layer in GIN is set to 128.
-The graph transformer module consists of 3 equally wide layers, each containing 4 attention heads, with the dimension of each attention head set as 48.
-In the pre-training stage, all modules are optimized using Adam optimizer \citep{kinga2015method} with fixed learning rate $\alpha_1=0.0005$ and a weight decay factor of $10^{-5}$, trained for 50 epochs.
-The Gaussian kernel parameter $\gamma$ in the reference layer employs a separate learning rate $\alpha_2=0.1$.
-The batch size for all datasets is fixed to 64. \\ \textbf{Few-shot learning settings}~~In the downstream tasks of few-shot graph classification, the classifier is a softmax classifier, which follows the setting in EdgePrompt \citep{fu2025edge}.
+\paragraph{Few-shot learning settings} In the downstream tasks of few-shot graph classification, the classifier is a softmax classifier, which follows the setting in EdgePrompt \citep{fu2025edge}.
 Regarding data splitting, we randomly choose 50 graphs in each class for training, and the remaining samples are used for testing.
 The number of epochs is set to 500, and the learning rate of the classifier is set to 0.001 for graph few-shot training.
 As the k-shot tasks are balanced classification, we employ accuracy as the evaluation metric following EdgePrompt. \\ For ProNoG, we used the provided checkpoint from the official open-source repository as the pretrained model.
 For BRIDGE, GFT, and RiemannGFM, we followed the recommended settings in their paper to pretrain the model.
 The official repository of RiemannGFM does not support graph classification, we extend it to graph level task by using mean pooling.
 In the downstream adaptation stage, we adopted the recommended hyperparameters for both methods.
 Experiments on COLLAB, REDDIT-B, IMDB-B, IMDB-M, and Letter-med are conducted under 50-shot setting following experiments in our paper.
 For COIL-RAG and Cuneiform, due to a lack of enough samples per class, we adopt 5-shot and 1-shot settings, respectively.
 Since the three baselines do not handle datasets without node attributes, to ensure fair comparison, we handle social network datasets without node attributes (COLLAB, REDDIT-B, IMDB-B, IMDB-M) uniformly across all methods.
 Following our proposed approach, we generate node attributes using truncated SVD on A+I (adjacency matrix with self-loops) as input for all baseline models.
 All the results of our method are obtained from models trained on 5 bio-chemical datasets (ENZYMES, DD, NCI1, NCI109, Mutagenicity) mentioned in the main part of the paper, which differ significantly from social networks and computer vision data in both semantics and structure. \\